evannetwork/evannetwork.github.io/doc/faq.md

 #### A.
 Everybody has the possibility to sync the chain or access the chain via RPC calls.
 To execute transactions on the chain, users needs to create an account first.
-Accounts can be created from everyone that accepts the blockchain framework usage- and data privacy rights and has [EVE](https://evannetwork.github.io/doc/eve) Tokens to pay for the transactions.
+Accounts can be created from everyone that accepts the blockchain framework usage- and data privacy rights and has [EVE](https://evannetwork.github.io/doc/eve) tokens to pay for the transactions.

-This account is secured with an account specific mnemonic string, from which the private key is built.
-A regular account can be either a company or a user.
+This account is secured with an account specific Mnemonic string, from which the private key is built.
+A regular account can be either a company or an user.
 Users can also interact on behalf of a company account.
 In the Smart [Contract templates](https://evannetwork.github.io/dev/data-contract) the network has a complete role based permission system implemented.
 So it is really easy for developers to write contracts that support solutions where different accounts can be invited into a contract to share data and functionalities.

 The solution also offers Smart Contract hardforks, to remove users from the Smart Contract or from a specific role.
-So a removed user can read the past where he was a permissioned member but can’t read the future data where he isn’t a member anymore.
+So a removed user can read the past where he or she was a permissioned member but can’t read the future data where he or she isn’t a member anymore.

-To join the network as a [MasterNode](https://evannetwork.github.io/doc/masternode), you have to become an Affiliate (platform affiliate) which comes along with an active participation in the evan.network organization, and you have to sign a MasterNode Operations Agreement.
+To join the network as a [MasterNode](https://evannetwork.github.io/doc/masternode), you have to become an Affiliate (platform affiliate), which comes along with an active participation in the evan.network organization, and you have to sign a MasterNode Operations Agreement.

 ______________________________________________________